emberjs/rfcs/text/0000-render-element-modifiers.md

 #### Example: Adding a class to an element after render for CSS animations

 This adds a CSS class to an alert element in a conditional whenever it renders to fade it in, which is a bit of an extra hoop.
+For CSS transitions to work, we need to append the element _without_ the class, then add the class after it has been appended.

 Before: